sagihaider/COVID_Sentiment_Twitter/README.md

 * How each package is different from others and how you can use them to make your product best in the market.
 * Now go to section 5: Thinking/Designing Twitter Sentiment Analysis System on paper.
 Make sure you have Twitter Developer APIs key before going to Section 5.

+***

+# 5. Thinking/Designing Twitter Sentiment Analysis system on paper

+Once you become familiar with the building blocks, how to trigger them you need to start thinking about the overall design of your Twitter Sentiment Analysis-

+* What building blocks are needed?
+* How to connect them?
+* What parameters need to be passed?
+* How will the demo look like?
+* Any additional features you can think of?
+* Come up with a block diagram in the paper?